adolfintel/TDF/README.md

 * `0`: enable window decorations
 * `1`: disable window decorations

+Note: This is only supported by the games-optimized build, other builds will ignore this setting.

 __`TDF_WINE_DEBUG_RELAY`__
 Enables the Wine relay feature, which traces all interaction between the application and the rest of the system to a file.
 Extremely slow but can be useful to debug weird issues and crashes.